Throttle

 Interval 1s

-Even though both examples will allow maximum Rate of 60 messages per minute, first example may get all 60 messages within first second, and will drop all the rest for the entire minute:
+Even though both examples will allow maximum Rate of 60 messages per minute, the first example might get all 60 messages within first second, and will drop all the rest for the entire minute:

 XX XX XX